Serving the Lowcountry and Coastal Empire of Georgia and South Carolina.

 In her spare time, Dr. Sellers enjoys running, snow skiing, birdwatching and live music.
 Both she and her husband, a nurse practitioner, are avid world travelers.

-If you’re struggling to figure out what you want to spend 2024 improving on, take some advice from our medical experts.
+If you’re struggling to figure out what you want to spend the new year improving on, take some advice from our medical experts.

 New Year's Health Resolutions From Our PhysiciansWhile diabetes is more prevalent among people with certain risk factors, many people are surprised to discover there is also a geographical region with a higher incidence of diabetes known as the “Diabetes Belt."